 “We’ve been driving distracted well before there were cell phones,” Anderson says.
 “It’s not about what’s in your hand—it’s where your head’s at.”

 Anderson explains that children develop their driving habits and tendencies from what they’ve experienced in the car with their parents.
-As such, parents should teach their children proper driving tips in order for them to be safer when it is their turn to get behind the wheel.
+Meanwhile, parents should teach kids proper driving tips so they’re ready when it is their turn behind the wheel.

 To learn more about how we can keep the roads safe for our children, check out Andy Anderson on this edition of One-on-One with Steve Adubato.